Hashish Addiction: Symptoms, Causes, Effects and Treatment

 Psychological Effects

-- Cognitive Impairment: Hashish can affect memory and other cognitive functions, although these effects are generally temporary.
+- Cognitive Impairment: Cognitive impairment affects memory and concentration, though these effects are temporary.

 Long-Term Effects

-- Tolerance: Regular use can lead to increased tolerance, requiring more of the substance to achieve the same effects.
+- Tolerance: Regular use leads to increased tolerance, requiring more of the substance to achieve the same effects.

-- Potential for Addiction: While generally considered to have a lower potential for addiction compared to other substances, the risk still exists, especially with frequent use of high-potency hashish.
+- Potential for Addiction: Addiction potential increases with frequent use of high-potency hashish.

 Yes, like other forms of cannabis, hashish has medicinal properties and is used to treat conditions such as chronic pain, nausea, and anxiety.
 However, it is essential to consult with a healthcare provider for proper diagnosis and treatment.